 'Castle' class 4-6-0 No.7022 'Hereford Castle' of Worcester was one of the last of its class in service ending its days at Gloucester in June 1965.

 "At the station we watched as 'W.P.Allen' backed down towards the shed, where it was to be serviced, coaled and watered, and have a few hours rest before pulling our returning tour back to Sheffield.
 Meanwhile, 'Earl of Ducie' coupled on to our train.
 Miraculously everyone was back from the shed and so our train pulled out of Worcester, on schedule, and headed off to Hereford, Pontypool Road, Cardiff East Dock, and Severn Tunnel Junction sheds.
 After some fabulous shed-bashing, 'Earl of Ducie' pulled us back to Worcester and, upon arrival, I stood on the platform to watch, sadly, as our Castle puffed off to the shed.
 It was a poignant farewell to a fine engine.
 We were already running well behind schedule, but there was then a further delay.
 Our carriages stood at the platform, but with no loco.
 Where was our A1?
 Minutes ticked by and nobody seemed to know what was happening, other than that our departure was getting later and later.
 Eventually Saltley-allocated Black 5 No.45263 emerged from Worcester shed and ran down into the station.
 But where was our A1?
 To our surprise the Black 5 coupled on to our train and, in the absence of any official explanation, rumours abounded as to why.
 Many years later, a Malvern-based friend told me what had actually happened.
-It seems that No.60114 failed on shed when a Worcester driver, anxious to try out an A1 for the first time, drove it up the yard and managed to prang it in a violent wheel-slip.
+It seems that No.60114 been damaged when a Worcester driver, anxious to try out an A1 for the first time, drove it up the yard and managed to prang it in a violent wheel-slip.
 Over the next few days, the A1 was the reason for many stealthy 85A shed visits by Worcestershire gricers anxious to cop the rare visitor.
 No.60114 was only despatched home after lengthy repairs.

 This photograph which is made available here by kind permission of Dave Greenwood shows No.60114 at Worcester Sheds on 24th July 1964.